akamara05/diabetic_readmissions_project/README.md

 In terms of next steps, since my classification models were not quite as good at differentiating readmissions, I would like to attempt another binary classification to properly distinguish readmission occurrence.
 The inclusion of more features would most likely be required since I had stripped my features to only just above 30 features which I believe was the cause of consistent underperformance of my three models for identifying patient readmission.
 Maybe additional data such as family history  may need to be included to a dataset such as this.
 In a lot of medical cases, family history seems to play a major role in diagnosing patients especially with heredity diseases, such as Type 2 diabetes in this case.
 Maybe predictable of me, but given the current COVID pandemic, I’d be interested in exploring how this past 2 years have affected readmission rates.

 ## References

-Source: UCI Machine Learning Repository, https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008
+[1] Center for Disease Control and prevention (2021),"Diabtes Basics.", https://www.cdc.gov/diabetes/basics/getting-tested.html

-Source: UCI Machine Learning Repository, https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008
+[2] Fowler, J. Michael, MD, (2010), "Diabetes: Magnitude and Mechanisms.", https://clinical.diabetesjournals.org/content/28/1/42

-Diabetes: Magnitude and Mechanisms Michael J. Fowler, MD Clinical Diabetes 2010 Jan; 28(1): 42-46.
+[3] LaPointe, Jacqueline, (2018), "3 Strategies to Reduce Hospital Readmission Rates, Costs: _Identifying causes, enhancing transitional care, and engaging patients are three ways that hospitals can reduce hospital readmission rates and avoid penalties."_, https://revcycleintelligence.com/news/3-strategies-to-reduce-hospital-readmission-rates-costs

-3 Strategies to Reduce Hospital Readmission Rates, Costs Identifying causes, enhancing transitional care, and engaging patients are three ways that hospitals can reduce hospital readmission rates and avoid penalties.
+[4] Strack, Beata, et al.,  (2014), "Impact of HbA1c measurement on hospital readmission rates: analysis of 70,000 clinical database patient records."
+BioMed research international 2014, https://www.hindawi.com/journals/bmri/2014/781670/

-By Jacqueline LaPointe
+[5] "UCI Machine Learning Repository", (2014), https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-20